Harry Crerar: Normandy

-Crerar's First Canadian Army became operational in Normandy at noon on 23 July 1944, almost seven weeks after the initial Normandy landings, when it assumed responsibility for the eastern part of Montgomery's 21st Army Group's line, which was held by Lieutenant-General John Crocker's British I Corps.
-In a letter to Brooke, Montgomery noted that Crerar "made his first mistake at 1205 hrs, and his second after lunch."
+Crerar's First Canadian Army became operational in Normandy at noon on 23 July 1944, almost seven weeks after the initial Normandy landings, when it assumed responsibility for the eastern part of Montgomery's 21st Army Group's line, which was held by the British I Corps (Lieutenant-General John Crocker).
+In a letter to Brooke, Montgomery noted that Crerar "made his first mistake at 1205 hrs, and his second after lunch".
 Crerar immediately clashed with Crocker, a highly experienced and competent commander, requiring Montgomery's intervention.
-Crerar suggested he be given Lieutenant-General Gerard Bucknall's British XXX Corps or Lieutenant-General Neil Ritchie's British XII Corps instead; "Gerry" Bucknall had been his GSO2 at Kingston, and Ritchie was a colleague when Crerar had worked at the War Office in the 1920s, and he was confident he could work with both or either of them.
+Crerar suggested he be given XXX Corps (Lieutenant-General Gerard Bucknall) or XII Corps (Lieutenant-General Neil Ritchie) instead; "Gerry" Bucknall had been his GSO2 at Kingston, and Ritchie was a colleague when Crerar had worked at the War Office in the 1920s, and he was confident he could work with both or either of them.
 Montgomery was unwilling to reorganize his forces just to accommodate this.
-British I Corps would remain part of the First Canadian Army until March 1945, and, despite the rocky start, Crerar and Crocker would build a good working relationship.
-Simonds's II Canadian Corps came under Crerar's command at noon on 31 July, and the Polish 1st Armoured Division, commanded by Major-General Stanisław Maczek, was assigned to II Canadian Corps on 5 August, making the First Canadian Army a truly multinational force.
+I Corps would remain part of the First Canadian Army until March 1945, and, despite the rocky start, Crerar and Crocker would build a good working relationship.
+The II Canadian Corps came under Crerar's command at noon on 31 July, and the Polish 1st Armoured Division (Major-General Stanisław Maczek) was assigned to II Canadian Corps on 5 August, making the First Canadian Army a multinational force.